mattermost/docs/source/boards/getting-started.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Mattermost Boards (formerly known as Focalboard) is accessible from the Product list in the top left corner of Mattermost.
+Mattermost Boards (formerly known as Focalboard) is accessible from the Product menu in the top left corner of Mattermost.

 .. tabs::